splunk/addonfactory-ucc-generator/docs/openapi.md

 # OpenAPI description document

-`ucc-gen` command is executed with `--openapi` argument enabled by default.
+OpenAPI description document is generated with `ucc-gen` command.
-There have to be defined valid `globalConfi.json` and `app.manifest` to have OpenAPI description document (`static/openapi.json` file) generated.
+There has to be defined valid `globalConfi.json` and `app.manifest` to have the document (`static/openapi.json` file) generated.

-To disable OpenAPI functionality for `ucc-gen` run, call it with `--openapi=0` argument.

 ## How to find the document?